zein-ali/vds-lab/README.md

 ## Project Author

-- Developed as part of MSc Cyber Security Project
-- University: Robert Gordon University
+- Developed as part of the MSc Cyber Security Project at Robert Gordon University
 - Author: Zein Ali